apache/camel/components/camel-salesforce/camel-salesforce-component/README.md

 This will create a _Connected App_ with predefined Consumer Key (the one mentioned in the comment one in `test-salesforce-login.properties.sample`) and _Consumer Secret_ (`clientSecret`) with the name of `CamelSalesforceIntegrationTests`.

-This however is run every time when you run the integration tests by issuing from the `camel-salesforce-component` Maven module directory:
+Note that this deployment is run every time you run the integration tests by issuing from the `camel-salesforce-component` Maven module directory:

     $ mvn -Pintegration verify

+However, once the deployment is successful, subsequent deployments are redundant, but harmless as it is an idempotent operation.

 If you need any custom fields, Apex classes or other configuration changes done, make sure to download them using the _Salesforce Migration Tool_ and include them in `it/resources/salesforce` directory.

+After the initial successful deployment, in salesforce go to Setup > App Manager, find the CamelSalesforceIntegrationTests app and click View.
+Copy the Consumer Key and Consumer Secret values into salesforce.client.id and salesforce.client.secret respectively.

+It's also recommended to set email deliverability to `System Email Only` so you don't receive loads of approval emails when the tests run.

+If your org contains Duplicate Rules for Objects the integration tests use, they could cause the tests to fail.
+If this is the case, deactivating the rules is recommended.

 If your tests cannot be run alongside other tests you can use `@Standalone` to mark them as such.